TolulopeBabajide/awade/docs/public/development/README.md

 - [ ] Documentation is updated
 - [ ] Security considerations addressed
 - [ ] Performance impact assessed
+- [ ] API contracts are maintained
+- [ ] Documentation coverage is maintained

+### Documentation Standards
+- [ ] All new functions have docstrings
+- [ ] API endpoints are documented
+- [ ] Configuration changes are documented
+- [ ] User-facing changes have user guide updates

 ## 🆘 Troubleshooting